Laser Engraving Tips and Techniques for Popular Materials

 • For better visibility, especially on white marble, use acrylic paint or wax to fill in the engraved areas.
 Wipe away excess paint while it’s still wet for clean lines.

-• Polishing: After engraving, polish the surface with a soft cloth to enhance the marble’s natural shine and make the design pop.
+• Polishing: After engraving, polish the surface with a soft cloth to enhance the stone’s natural shine and make the design pop.

-• Protective Equipment: Always wear safety goggles and a dust mask when engraving marble to protect yourself from debris and fine particles.
+• Protective Equipment: Always wear safety goggles and a dust mask when engraving stone to protect yourself from debris and fine particles.

-• Proper Ventilation: Engraving marble can release fine dust particles.
+• Proper Ventilation: Engraving stone can release fine dust particles.
 Use an exhaust system or engrave in a well-ventilated area.

 • Low Contrast: